Invasive insect found in Rhode Island for 1st time - NewsBreak

 Invasive insect found in Rhode Island for 1st time

-An invasive insect that can cause damage to native trees and agricultural crops was found in Rhode Island for the first time, state environmental officials said Friday.
-A single spotted lanternfly was found in an area in Warwick near Jefferson Boulevard recently, the state Department of Environmental Management said in an emailed statement.
-A photo of the insect was sent to the agency, and the state Division of Agriculture confirmed the sighting earlier this week.www.miamiherald.com
+PROVIDENCE, R.I.
+(AP) — An invasive insect that can cause damage to native trees and agricultural crops has been found in Rhode Island for the first time.
+State environmental officials said Friday a single spotted lanternfly was found in an industrial area in Warwick recently.
+A photo of the insect was sent to the agency, and the state Division of Agriculture confirmed the sighting earlier this week.
+The agency will conduct a survey of the area where it was found to determine if there is any further presence of the insect, native to Asia.
+It feeds on agricultural crops such as grape, apple and hops as well as maple, walnut and willow trees.www.wcn247.com

 Comments / 0